 Specialization is necessary for translators, but so is flexibility.

 A technical manual and a marketing brochure seem to lie at opposite ends of the translation spectrum.
-One is dry, acronym-laden, and requires subject matter research; the other is dynamic, possibly pun-filled and requires a creative approach.
+One is dry, acronym-laden, and requires subject matter research; the other is dynamic, possibly pun-filled, and requires a unique approach typical of creative translations.
 One values accuracy and clarity above all else, while the other prizes emotional resonance with the target audience.